 - To promote global engagement, citizenship, and leadership.

 Current University of Washington Tacoma students who have applied or plan to apply to a study abroad program or internship through UW Tacoma Study Abroad, UW Seattle Study Abroad, or UW Bothell Study Abroad.
-Programs should typically be at least three weeks in length.* Students who have not previously studied/traveled abroad are especially encouraged to apply.
+Programs should typically be at least three weeks in length and should be a minimum of 5 credits.* Students who have not previously studied/traveled abroad or who plan to travel outside of highly westernized/developed areas (i.e. Europe, Canada, Australia, New Zealand) are especially encouraged to apply.

 Amount of the Award

 Up to fifteen (15) awards of $1000 each.

 During the Winter application cycle, applications may be submitted via the link at the bottom of this page.
 Applicants must answer a series of questions and include:

 - A brief application statement, explaining their interest in a specific study abroad program (up to 500 words).